 Youth entering the program complete an assessment phase including academic, financial and social needs.

-This is followed up by in-depth career workshops that teach life skills, career goals, job specific skills, job responsibilities, etc. It also includes tutoring, mentoring, dropout prevention and stay in school activities.
+This is followed up by in-depth career workshops that teach life skills, career goals, job specific skills, job responsibilities, and etc. It also includes tutoring, mentoring, dropout prevention and stay in school activities.

 Next is a training period where they will receive hands-on work experience in a category of their interest.
-These categories may include, but are not limited to: administrative, maintenance, customer service, nursing home, child care, manufacturing, etc.
+These categories may include but are not limited to: administrative, maintenance, customer service, nursing home, child care, manufacturing, etc.

 Summer Program Enhanced with Kenosha County and Community Action funding: